Marketing - B.S.

 The Digital Marketing and Analytics specialization affords students who are either Marketing or Advertising & Marketing Communications majors the opportunity to gain additional knowledge and skills in the expanding digital marketing and research analytics industry.
 Students can pursue careers in digital media planning, digital analytics, database management, research management, search engine marketing and content marketing.

-Upon completion of the Digital Marketing and Analytics specialization, students are expected to:
+Upon completion of the Digital Marketing and Analytics specialization (offered at the Providence campus), students are expected to:

 - Develop online optimization strategies for paid and organic search marketing using analytics and digital platforms.